eypsrcnuygr/weather-app/README.md

 # Project-Library

-This is the fourth project on the Microverse JavaScript curriculum, to learn asynchronous behaviours of Javascript and APIs.
+This is the fourth project on the Microverse JavaScript curriculum, to learn asynchronous behaviours of Javascript and APIs...

 ![screenshot](./src/assets/Screenshot1.png)<br>